UtrechtUniversity/workshop-computational-reproducibility/version-control/README.md

 ## Version control with git
-### Overview

-1. explain concept of git (local)
-  * init
-  * add
-  * commit
-2. explain github (and bitbucket) (internet integration)
-  * push
-  * pull

-### What problem does git solve?
+When you are working on a project -- any project! -- you want to keep track of your files.
+You are probably familiar with systems like track changes in word, or with broader backup systems that are in use on e.g. Dropbox, Apple TimeMachine, Google Docs, etc. These are version control systems, and they make sure histories are saved while efficiently using storage.
+However, these systems do not allow a lot of control for the user, and their features are limited to keeping an image of arbitrary historical versions.
+You need more!

+Managing your files with a designated version control system means you can, among other things
-1. management of different versions of one code (switch/merge)
+1. manage different versions of one code (switch/merge)
-2. writing new features while using the main code
+2. write new features while using the main code
-3. collaboration on one code between many authors (scales well)
+3. collaborate on one code between many authors (scales well)
-4. enables easy and efficient backup of different versions of one code
+4. have easy and efficient backup of different versions of one code

+There are various version control systems available, but one is particularly popular: git, which was developed by Linus Torvalds himself.

-### How does git solve those problems?
+### How does git work?
-#### How does git work

-1. starts with an empty directory (git init)
+1. starts with an empty directory using *git init*
-2. every change is tracked, this is called a diff
+2. every change is tracked; this is called a *diff*
-3. sets of changes can be saved, this is called a commit
+3. sets of changes can be saved; this is called a *commit*
-4. sets of one to many commits form a branch
+4. sets of one to many commits form a *branch*
-5. you can change between different branches
+5. you can change between different branches using *git checkout*

 ### How does this help?

-1. code management: different version are just different sets of commits
-2. new features: start with a branch and add new commits.
-Later add those commits to main branch
+Using git means you will efficiently manage your code: different version are just different sets of commits.
+It becomes easy to develop and try out new features: start with a branch and add new commits.
+You can add those commits to main the branch later if you decide to keep them.

-3. collaboration: every one writes a small set of commits, and adds them to the main branch
-4. the repository has the full history of a project and you can put that online for free (more on that later)
+Moreover, git facilitates collaboration: every one writes a small set of commits, and adds them to the main branch.
+The repository has the full history of a project and you can put that online for free (more on that later).

 ### How do you use git?
 #### For a new project (command line)